Primary

 Grip the end of the barbell with both hands at chest height, facing the landmine anchor.
 Press the bar forward and upward along its natural arc while keeping your elbows close to your body.
 Squeeze your triceps at full extension, then control the return to your chest.

-Want Landmine Tricep Press in your program?
+See where Landmine Tricep Press fits in your weekly plan

 Set up landmine with barbell anchored.